MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

-His background being an ideal interdisciplinary access and an almost encyclopaedic knowledge of the subject, Ove von Spaeth is able to adopt new exiting approaches to research regarding the character of Moses.
-He succeeds with a cogent strength in rendering probable the origin of Moses, where he came from, who he actually was, when he lived, and, indeed also that he has in fact existed.
+His background being an ideal interdisciplinary access and an almost encyclopaedic knowledge of the subject, Ove von Spaeth is able to adopt new exciting approaches to research regarding the character of Moses.
+He succeeds with cogent strength in rendering probable the origin of Moses, where he came from, who he actually was, when he lived, and, indeed also that he has in fact existed.

 Here it should be emphasized that this account of Moses does not represent a starry-eyed pop-scientific attempt to prove that "the Bible was right after all".
 On the contrary, the author's perspicacious point shows that regarding Moses it is probably not 'right' at least in its present form.
 The author makes comparisons with other ancient sources presenting, over a wide front, quite a different (though not unambiguous) picture.

-Nevertheless, the material presented in the book necessarily implies a clash with certain aspects of modern theological research categorically rejecting the factual historical existence of Moses.
+Nevertheless, the material presented in the book necessarily implies a clash with certain aspects of modern theological research which categorically reject the factual historical existence of Moses.
 As shown by the author this rejection is based either on deliberate discarding of "problematic" non-biblical sources and circumstances or on regrettable ignorance.
 Quite remarkable as the Bible is probably the most thoroughly studied book in world literature.
 In the light of this it is to be hoped that Ove von Spaeth's book may contribute to marshal new inter-disciplinary standards for future Bible research in general, and for Moses research in particular - nationally as well as internationally.

 The author's fluently rapid style should be emphasized, too.
 He has a rare aptitude for passing on an extremely complex and sometimes not very accessible subject matter in a vivid yet logically structured and easily understood manner.
 Forming a sharp contrast to the short-sighted academics of modernity, finding in ancient literature merely words, Ove von Spaeth finds its imposing spirit, too.
-In other words one feels enriched as a human being, not just intellectually enlightened, when he with unusual insight and understanding explains the religious rationale behind innumerable phenomena of history as well as present time.
+In other words one feels enriched as a human being, not just intellectually enlightened, when he with unusual insight and understanding explains the religious rationale behind innumerable phenomena of history as well as of the present time.
 Having read this work nobody will doubt the obvious relevance to modern people of studying antiquity.

 Jens-André P. Herbener, M.A. in Semitic Philology and Comparative Religion; - Project leader, at The Royal National Library of Denmark, of the new scholarly translation into Danish of the Hebrew Bible (Old Testament)